Cross-platform C SDK logo

 Return

-Pointer to the next item or NULL if the iterator has reached the last.
+Pointer to the next element or NULL if the iterator has reached the last one.

 Remarks